Your memories could be stored in matter based on non-physical atoms.

 The philosophers meant that the rational thinking was in itself a superior way of thinking.
 From such a cultivation of the thinking and the thinkers, it follows that it might not be so important to find out whether the conclusions were wrong.
 With the new system of thinking, they had the power and the potential to explain anything.

 Eventually, some philosophers started to test the conclusions against the physical world.
 Modern science was born.
 Over a period of three thousand years, our understanding of nature has evolved from mythical to rational-philosophical and further to rational-scientific.
 This process is still not finished.

-As shown in figure 0.1, our understanding of phenomena such as non-local (direct connection over time or space) and non-physical (thoughts, consciousness, telepathy, ghosts, gods, etc.) is still characterized by a mythological or philosophical understanding, or just by a denial of their existence.
+Our understanding of phenomena such as non-local (direct connection over time or space) and non-physical (thoughts, consciousness, telepathy, ghosts, gods, etc.) is still characterized by a mythological or philosophical understanding, or just by a denial of their existence.
 There is still a science gap on these phenomena.

 In the scene play “Peer Gynt,” Ibsen wrote: “The devils hook where you don’t look.”
 As science has not looked at these matters very well, the devils seem to have plenty of places to hook on to.
 Society is, by and large, separated into two fractions that are fighting each other: the mainstream scientific and the religious/alternative.
 We find attitudes varying from fundamentalism to acceptance on both sides.
 The hooks of the devils seem to hang on to the fundamentalists, where blindness is abundant.